concord-consortium/lab-interactives-site/readme.md

 4. Create your changes on a topic branch.
 Please include tests if you can.
 When your commits are ready push your topic branch to your fork and send a pull request.

+## `src/models`, `src/models-converted` and `imports` directories

+* [`src/models`](https://github.com/concord-consortium/lab-interactives-site/tree/master/src/models) should be a default directory for models that are created or updated manually by authors.

+* [`src/models-converted`](https://github.com/concord-consortium/lab-interactives-site/tree/master/src/models-converted) should contain only models that are created using automated conversion tool, for example [MML Converter](http://lab-framework.concord.org/mml-converter.html).
+  If you modify model JSON after conversion, such model should be moved to `src/models`!
+You should assume that each model that lives in `src/models-converted` may be converted again in the future (e.g. when MML Converter is updated).
+In such case you would lose your manual tweaks.

+* [`imports`](https://github.com/concord-consortium/lab-interactives-site/tree/master/imports) should contain original models (e.g. `.MML` and `.E2D` files) that are related to JSONs in `src/models-converted` and **optionally** models related to JSONs in `src/models` (if author thinks it may be useful in the future).

 ## More Documentation

 - [Project Configuration](developer-doc/configuration.md)